Local Couple Finds One Another 21 Years Later

 “My mouth fell wide open when I heard from him,” Molly says.
 “It had been 21 years since we were boyfriend and girlfriend, My initial feeling was nervous but then excited.”

 When Kevin messaged Molly, he hadn’t a clue that she was finalizing her divorce.
-As it turns out, he was doing the same.
+As it turns out, he was doing the same with his family law attorney.
 In many ways, their lives paralleled each other and, once again, their interest in the other was syncing up.
 There was just one minor glitch.
 Kevin was stationed in Japan serving in the Marine Corps.
 He was about to be sent to California to serve for an additional two years.
 First, he was coming home for a two-week visit with family.

 “I’d like to see you,” Kevin said.
 As soon as he got back to Indiana, they met up at Arbuckle Acres in Brownsburg.